By Tim Lambert

 The army left Peninsula barracks in 1985.
 In the 1990’s military museums opened there, the Royal Greenjackets, the Royal Hussars, Royal Hants Regiment, the Gurkhas, and the Light Infantry.

 In 1991 the Brooks Centre, a shopping mall, opened.
 In 1993 a new public records office opened.
 The same year the Cathedral Visitor’s Centre opened.

 Winchester in the 21st century

 In the 21st century, Winchester continued to thrive.
 Winchester Discovery Centre opened in 2008.
+It was renamed The Arc in 2022.
 Today the population of Winchester is 45,000.